-Long Haired Dalmatian supporters believe that breeders killed any Dalmatian pups with long hair to preserve their “stock purity.”
+Long Haired Dalmatian supporters believe that breeders stop breeding any Dalmatian pups with long hair to preserve their “stock purity.”
 Whatever the reason, the appearance of the LC gene in Dalmatians is a hotly debated topic.

 Are Long Haired Dalmatians a recognized breed?

 No, Long Haired Dalmatians are not a recognized breed.
 Kennel clubs consider long hair on the Dalmatian a breed defect, which is why breeders and Dalmatian purists are against reproducing long-coated Dals.

 However, dog lovers and fans of this beautiful dog are adamant about getting the Long Haired Dalmatian AKC recognition.